Skip to content

 Example: Scope-Restricted Request

-# This will fail with 403 if API key lacks 'deliveries:write' scope
+# This will fail with 403 if API key lacks 'orders:write' scope

 response = httpx.post(